-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
-Here’s a review of Aaron Nola’s 2019 season as well as what to expect from the ace in 2020.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
+Here’s a review of Aaron Nola’s 2019 season as well as what to expect from the Phillies ace in 2020.

 2019 Stats: 34 GS, 202.1 IP, 12-7, 3.87 ERA, 4.03 FIP, WHIP 1.265, 7.8 H/9, 1.2 HR/9, 3.6 BB/9, 10.2 K/9

 After finishing third in National League Cy Young voting in 2018, Aaron Nola appeared poised for greater things in 2019.

 He began the season by taking his 2018 numbers to the bank, signing a four-year, $45 million dollar extension with a 2023 club option.
 He’s by far the most valuable player to emerge from the rebuild and the Phillies made it a priority to keep him in red pinstripes for the foreseeable future.

 Unfortunately, 2019 did not pan out the way Nola and the Phillies expected.
 He got off to a poor start in April, allowing at least five earned runs in three of his first four starts.
 His command wasn’t there and he struggled to throw deep in the games.
 Through his first 15 starts of the season, Nola failed to pitch six innings or more eight times.
 After a few bounce-back starts in late April and early May, his struggles continued into June.